California Agricultural Labor Relations Act of 1975: Impact of the law

-One positive outcome has been the end of jurisdictional warfare between the UFW and Teamsters.
+One outcome has been the end of jurisdictional warfare between the UFW and Teamsters.
 The UFW signed an agreement with the Teamsters in March 1977 in which the UFW agreed to seek to organize only those workers covered by CALRA, while the Teamsters agreed to organize all other agricultural workers.
 The agreement also led the UFW to end its boycott of lettuce, grapes, and wine in February 1978.
-Why did the two unions sign the agreement?
 UFW officials claimed the Teamsters were on the verge of losing a jurisdictional battle for 50,000 workers being decided by the ALRB, but at least one press report indicated that the scandal-scarred union wished to burnish its public image.

 It is also not clear whether CALRA has had a beneficial effect on the Californian economy.
 One study concluded that the Act actually resulted in a net economic loss: Higher prices were being charged for produce, farm worker earnings and land values had actually dropped.
 However, another analysis has concluded that these economic effects are minimal compared to the reduction in poverty which has occurred.

 The Act's "make-whole" provision has also come under scrutiny.
 Although the make-whole provision's goal is laudable, it is argued, the Board's decisions have led to litigation that lasts for years and mitigate the impact of any awards.